atreyasha/spp-explainability/docs/develop.md

                 2. UserWarning: size_average and reduce args will be deprecated, please use reduction=\'sum\' instead

-                3. UserWarning: nn.functional.sigmoid is deprecated.
-                    Use torch.sigmoid instead

-                4. UserWarning: Implicit dimension choice for log_softmax has been deprecated.
+                3. UserWarning: Implicit dimension choice for log_softmax has been deprecated.
 Change the call to include dim=X as an argument

-        2.  choose exact data set and set up workflow to download and pro-process it -\> prefer to find a nice benchmark which can be used for extensive comparisons (like RASA NLU)
+        2.  make workflow to download Facebook Multilingual Task Oriented Dataset and pre-process to sopa-ready format

             **DEADLINE:** *\<2020-12-03 Thu\>*

-        3.  work on changes to architecture
+        3.  work on major changes to architecture

             **DEADLINE:** *\<2020-12-24 Thu\>*

-            1.  check if tokenizer could be replaced from Transformers library for upstream consistency + add nltk if necessary for punkt tokenization before sentencepiece

-            2.  incoporate useful SOPs such as namespace saving and printing
+            1.  initial issues

+                1.  rename unsemantic functions such as `read_docs` to `read_doc(ument)`

+                2.  look into ISO hard encoding when reading files -\> perhaps this can be modified

+                3.  replace current status bars with tqdm and torch-infused bar which could help to understand more parameters

+                4.  make separate script to pre-processing raw data into readable format for sopa++ -\> consider renaming `preprocess_glove.py` to more appropriate name later -\> add nltk where needed for pre-processing

+                5.  change argument names later on as this might break things in actual script for testing

-            3.  improve code quality with unique model logging and tensorboard workflows
+                6.  improve code quality with unique model logging and tensorboard workflows

+            2.  core model changes

+                1.  use separate tokenizers such as nltk or sentencepiece tokenizer from Transformers library

+                2.  dynamic OR static word/sub-word embeddings

+                    1.  unknown, start and end GloVe vector should be learned, not set to zero

+                    2.  perhaps there is merit in keeping input vectors fixed to prevent overfitting in small subset of them

+                    3.  perhaps modify such that the `*UNK*` token can be used for learning over the dataset, while `*START*`, `*END*` and `*PAD*` tokens stay as zeroes to complement overall model

-            4.  dynamic word embeddings and experimenting with more gracious self-loops and epsilon transitions -\> perform this incrementally for comparison
+                3.  experiment more gracious self-loops and epsilon transitions for improved generalization

-            5.  modify final layer to a general additive layer with tree structure or soft logic where possible -\> perform this incrementally for comparison
+                4.  modify final layer to a general additive layer with tree structure or soft logic where possible -\> perform this incrementally for comparison

+            3.  fine-tuning

+                1.  possible to make separate argparse Namespace which can be passed to main, this could help with portability

+                2.  revert/refactor soft_patterns_rnn, visualization,
-            6.  revert back visualization, interpretation and testing scripts into repository for refactoring -\> files are currently under local git backup
+                    interpretation and testing scripts from git backlog to repository

-            7.  use `renv` for managing and shipping R dependencies -\> keep just `renv.lock` for easier shipping and ignore other files
+                3.  use `renv` for managing and shipping R dependencies -\> keep just `renv.lock` for easier shipping and ignore other files

-            8.  design new and improved test cases using pytest after understanding code completely
+                4.  design new and improved test cases using pytest after understanding code completely

+                5.  add proper type checking later to flymake, use data processor class from torch later on

+                6.  extend workflow to other RASA NLU data sets given time and resources -\> would require new pre-processing scripts

         4.  run SoPa++ for multiple runs to survey performance -\> run on all variants and data-set portions with grid-search to